MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 > [info]
 > Using the `$ node` method to start your server is kinda annoying because you'll have to stop and restart your server every time you make a change.
 Instead let's start our node server with a program called `nodemon`.
 > Install `nodemon` by typing this into your terminal `$ npm install nodemon -g`.
-Now being your server by typing `$ nodemon`.
+Now begin your server by typing `$ nodemon`.
 Now your server will restart anytime you make any changes to your code.

 # Your First Route in an Express Project